JavadRasouli/angular2-persian-utils/doc/PersianNumberService.md

 #### toEngNumber(number: string): number

-This method take a "number" and and convert to english number?
+This method take a "number" and convert to english number?

 ##### Example